Ministry of Interior (Saudi Arabia)

 The Ministry of Interior (MoI; Arabic: وزارة الداخلية) is one of the governmental bodies of Saudi Arabia responsible for national security, naturalization, immigration, and customs in Saudi Arabia.
 It was founded in 1926 by King Abdulaziz, but the organization was reformed in 1951 when the combined ministerial body covering financial and interior affairs were separated.
-The current minister of interior is Abdulaziz bin Saud Al Saud, who has been in office since 21 June 2017.
+The current minister of interior, Abdulaziz bin Saud Al Saud, has been in office since 21 June 2017.

 History

-The Ministry of Interior was created in 1926 by King Abdulaziz as a solution to the end of political unrest, tribal conflicts, and statelessness caused by the absence of a powerful central government.
+The Ministry of Interior was created in 1926 by King Abdulaziz as a solution to end political unrest, tribal conflicts, and statelessness caused by the absence of a powerful central government.
 The goal of the organization is to serve the citizens and residents of Saudi Arabia, achieving security, stability, and tranquility.

 Objectives and Responsibilities

-The minister of interior has several objectives and summarizes its mission as follows:
+The minister of interior has several objectives and the ministry's mission is summarized as follows: